 February’s almost over and it’s time for me to check in with my New Year Resolutions and I can report that I’m right on track with my second book.
-As I research and write, I have been able to dive in and discover some excellent books and I want to share 5 of the best books I have read recently.
+Furthermore, as I research and write, I have been able to dive in and discover some excellent books and I want to share 5 of the best books I have read recently.

 The Three Value Conversations: How to Create, Elevate, and Capture Customer Value at Every Stage of the Long-Lead Sale — Erik Peterson

 This book resonated as I write my own book about sales enablement.
 One thing that struck me is the idea of finding the unexpected needs of your customers and the impact that has on the role of the sales team.
 Be a problem finder, not just a problem solver.
-I actually took some content from this book and incorporated into my session: “How To Create A Messaging Framework that Resonates”, but from the perspective of betting supporting sales.
+As a result, I actually took some content from this book and incorporated into my session: “How To Create A Messaging Framework that Resonates”, but from the perspective of betting supporting sales.
 Learn more about why I love this book in my recent podcast.

-Now this is a a great read if you are part of SaaS sales or marketing team and want to better understand pricing, cost analysis and how content plays a into your role as part of the sales team.
+Now, this is a great read if you are part of SaaS sales or marketing team and want to better understand pricing, cost analysis and how content plays into your role as part of the sales team.
 As a marketer, I found it very beneficial to understand how the 4P’s of marketing (Pricing, Place, Promotion, Product) working in a SaaS-based company.
 Jacco did a great job explaining the tiered pricing model and the role of content marketing when selling SaaS products.

 When I read Ogilvy’s 1983 book, Ogilvy on Advertising, I was instantly a fan.
 This book had been on my reading list for several years and I finally read it as a New Year resolution!
 Written in 1963, and Ogilvy’s management style and approaches toward marketing still apply.
 Plus, there are some wonderful quotes in this book, tweetable before their time!